aau-claaudia/hpc/docs/external-hpc/deic-hpc.md

 # DeiC HPC

-Through the Danish e-Infrastructure Cooperation (DeiC), CLAAUDIA can provide access to HPC facilities run at a national scale.
+##### Through the Danish e-Infrastructure Cooperation (DeiC), CLAAUDIA can provide access to HPC facilities run at a national scale.
 These facilities have different capabilities and target groups.

+<br> <!-- Just a little break -->

 <div class="grid cards grid-three" markdown>